swcarpentry/r-novice-inflammation/_episodes/15-supp-loops-in-depth.md

 ---
-layout: page
-title: Programming with R
-subtitle: Loops in R
+title: "Loops in R"
-minutes: 30
+teaching: 30
+exercises: 0
+questions:
+- "FIXME"
+objectives:
+- "Compare loops and vectorized operations."
+- "Use the apply family of functions."
+keypoints:
+- "FIXME"
 ---

-> ## Learning Objectives {.objectives}
->
-> * Compare loops and vectorized operations
-> * Use the apply family of functions

 In R you have multiple options when repeating calculations: vectorized operations, `for` loops, and `apply` functions.

-This lesson is an extension of [Analyzing Multiple Data Sets](03-loops-R.html).
+This lesson is an extension of [Analyzing Multiple Data Sets]({{ site.root }}/03-loops-R/).
 In that lesson, we introduced how to run a custom function, `analyze`, over multiple data files: